mrhrashed/mrhrashed.github.io/README.md

 ## Acknowledgement

 The jemdoc codes are adapted from [jem/jemdoc](https://github.com/jem/jemdoc).
 The css file is adapted from [jiangxjames/jiangxjames.github.io](https://github.com/jiangxjames/jiangxjames.github.io).
+The html files are inspired from Xiaoxuan Yang's website (https://xiaoxuan-yang.github.io/).